home Framing Point-of-View Shot (POV Shot)

 What is a POV shot?

-For more, read our full breakdown of the POV shot, including examples that illustrate the various functions.
+For more, read our full breakdown of the POV shot, including examples that illustrate the various functions and benefits.

 Point of view shot